md-rimon-hossain/batch-4-assignment-2/README.md

-# Car Web API (Assignment 2)
+# Book Shop Web API (Assignment 2)

-This is a car management and order processing web API built using TypeScript, Express.js, and MongoDB.
-It provides functionality for managing cars and processing orders.
+This is a Book Shop management and order processing web API built using TypeScript, Express.js, and MongoDB.
+It provides functionality for managing books and processing orders.
 The API follows a RESTful architecture with routes prefixed `/api`.

 ## Features

-- CRUD operations for managing cars
+- CRUD operations for managing books
 - Ability to make orders and track revenue
 - Built using TypeScript, Express, and MongoDB